Imagine you have a phone book with 1,000,000 names, and you're looking for "Zebra, Alice."

 foreach (var y in b) Console.WriteLine(y);

-Stack space matters too: Recursive calls consume space on the call stack.
+One sneaky source of space usage: the call stack.
+Every time a function calls itself (recursion), it pushes a frame onto the stack.
 A recursive function that calls itself n times before returning uses O(n) stack space.
+We'll explore this more in the Recursion module.

 void ReverseInPlace(int[] arr) {